lun0522/lighter/README.md

 If any state is changed, the user can reuse the builder, update the states and rebuild the pipeline.
 For example, after the window is resized, the user may need to create a new pipeline with updated render pass and viewport.
-Note that to save the host memory, we release shader modules once the pipeline is built, hence the user should add all shaders again through the builder before using it to build another pipeline.
+Since shaders are referenced counted, it is up to the user to decide whether or not to release shaders after the pipeline is built.

 Setting up such a pipeline can be tiring.
 This is usually managed by high-level wrappers (*i.e.* model renderer and text renderer), hence the user would not